sohnnick/Kaggle-Crypto-Competition/README.md

 XGBoost, Sci-Kit Learn, Matplotlib, ipywidgets

 ### Summary
 Forecasting short-term returns in 14 popular cryptocurrencies.
 The model is trained on 7 parameters: Asset_ID, Open, High, Low, Close, Volume, and VWAP.
 The target variable is derived from log returns over 15 minutes.
-The ultimate goal is to effective predict the alpha of an asset.
+The ultimate goal is to effectively predict the alpha of an asset.
 However, there are several challenges including but not limited to overfitting and time complexity.

 ### Visualizations
 In the "Notebook/Visualization.ipynb" file, viewers can select a coin then view the price candlesticks and a correlation heatmap.